Made-For-Gamers/game-jam-webgl-template/README.md

 <p>&nbsp;</p>

+## Installation

+	1) Register a Near wallet on Testnet and/or Mainnet
+	2) Fork this repo to local
+	3) Open local folder from Unity Hub
+	4) File / Build Settings - Set platform to WebGL
+	5) Edit / Project Settings / Player / Resolution and Presentation - Select Near WebGL template
+	6) File / Build And Run
+	7) Select you network from the dropdown and click the Login button
+	8) Sign in using your relevant Near wallet.

 ## Near_API class
 Class with a Near namespace that contains static methods that mainly calls JavaScript funtions in the JSLIB file (Plugin).
 Has static variables that stores the user account ID and login status.